blackcathub/CaliforniaClassics2/README.md

 # California Classics GARAGE visit card [V2]
 >`PROJECT 2 version 2` for Googles Udacity Android Developement Course

-This a new updated version of the Project 2 for Googles Android Development Scholarship.
+This is a new updated version of the Project 2 for Googles Android Development Scholarship.
 You can check the original version here: [Project 2 [V1]](https://github.com/blackcathub/CaliforniaClassics).
 I made the new version to incorporate all the changes proposed by the teachers and colleagues from the course and decided to make a new repository instead of a branch for the old one because the entire app was re-written using different solutions.
 The initial goals of the project remain the same but I approached them in a new way and expanded with additional features.
 ----------------------------
 I redesigned the looks of the app to make all the elemnts follow the same idea for styling and apply a consistent colour scheme to them.
 To build the layout I decided to use ConstraintLayout this time and take the advantage of constraints to position each elemnt of the app.
 Constraint layout is placed in a ScrollView to enable vertical scrolling and put more content in the app.